tanushreeksh/mini-python-projects/README.md

 1. Rock Paper Scissors
 2. The Perfect Guess Game (guess-the-number with levels & attempts)
-3. Cafe Order Management
-4. Bank Management System (JSON-based)
+3. Bank Management System (JSON-based)

 # Why I'm Doing This
 While tutorials are helpful, I believe in **active problem-solving** as the fastest way to grow as a programmer.
 These mini-projects are my way of: